The 4 Steps to Beating Depression

 Does your depression have a physiological or organic cause?
 Is it due to more than one cause?
-Almost certainly this is the case.
+Almost certainly this is the case for most people.

 The nutritional clinical approach to depression is multi-pronged.
-Using a Functional Medicine approach, the following steps are taken:
+Using a Functional Medicine approach, we take the following steps:

-Here is a list of some areas to test that provide useful information and are advised by Nutritional Therapists and Doctors when indicated.
+Here is a list of some functional tests that provide useful information and we commonly advise to our clients.

 - Full thyroid panel (possibly including thyrotropin-releasing hormone)